yihaoye/flax-log-visualization/README.md

 ##Briefly Introduction
 The FLAX log visualization system presents several data analyses with corresponding graph.
+The following examples are some of these graphs.

 Overview Calendar of all users' behaviors: